Eleven-dimensional supergravity as a Calabi-Yau twofold

+where $\Gamma$ is any $\fp_0$-equivariant $R/I$-module. $A^\bu$ was called the ``canonical multiplet'' in~\cite{MSJI} and ``the tautological filtered cdgsa'' in~\cite{spinortwist}; in the prior literature, it is often just called the (scalar) pure spinor superfield.
+We note that $A^\bu = A^\bu_{R/I}(R/I)$.

+While this functor can be used to produce many multiplets of physical interest and freely resolve them over $C^\infty(N)$, it is not an equivalence of categories.
+As explained in~\cite{EHSequiv}, this can be remedied by extending the formalism using ideas from derived geometry.
+The extension replaces $Y$ by the cdga $C^\bu(\fn)$ placing $A^\bullet_{R/I}$ in the following diagram.

-Here $C^\bu = C^\bu(\fn,-)$ denotes the functor taking derived $\fn$-invariants of a multiplet.
-Crucially, the functors $A^\bu$ and $C^\bu$ establish an equivalence of dg-categories between $C^\bu(\fn)$-modules and $\fp$-multiplets.
+Here $C^\bu = C^\bu(\fn,-)$ denotes the functor of Chevalley--Eilenberg cochains, which models the derived $\fn$-invariants of a multiplet.
+The functors $\hat{A}^\bu$ and $C^\bu$ establish an equivalence of dg-categories between $C^\bu(\fn)$-modules and $\fp$-multiplets.

-The derived uplift is a version of Koszul duality, which is easiest to see by thinking about the cdga of differential forms on superspace, $\Omega^\bu(N)$.
-This cdga is acyclic, and the left-invariant de Rham forms (which are isomorphic to the cochains of~$\fn$ with trivial coefficients) clearly map to it: \deq{ C^\bu(\fn) \cong \Omega^\bu(N)^N \subset \Omega^\bu(N). } Furthermore, $\fn$ acts on $\Omega^\bu(N)$ by left-invariant vector fields, preserving this subalgebra.
+The derived uplift is a version of Koszul duality, which is easiest to see by thinking about the sheaf $\Omega^\bu$ of de Rham forms on superspace.
+The cdga of global sections is acyclic, and the left-invariant de Rham forms (which are isomorphic to the cochains of~$\fn$ with trivial coefficients) clearly map to it: \deq{ C^\bu(\fn) \cong \Omega^\bu(N)^N \subset \Omega^\bu(N). } Furthermore, $\fn$ acts on $\Omega^\bu(N)$ by left-invariant vector fields, preserving this subalgebra.
 As such, $\Omega^\bu(N)$ is a resolution of the ground field in $(C^\bu(\fn), U(\fn))$-bimodules.
 Tensoring on either side gives a correspondence between the two module categories which witnesses the equivalence.